Alblasserdam: 20th century

 During World War I, mayor Simon Berman and the local government of Alblasserdam kept busy with 60 Belgian refugees within the municipal boundaries.
 An ad hoc municipal fund for the unemployed was established.

-Alblasserdam suffered during the German raid on Rotterdam on May 11, 1940, when its town centre was severely damaged.
+Alblasserdam suffered during the German raid on Rotterdam on 11 May 1940, when its town centre was severely damaged.
 The historic Kerkstraat (Church Street) and the characteristic dike construction along the river, however, were spared.

 The invaders placed the Netherlands under German occupation.

 The North Sea flood of 1953 also affected a portion of Alblasserdam.
 The Delta Works program included reinforcements to the dikes and improvement of the locks.
 Therefore, water no longer poses a direct danger to Alblasserdam.

 In 1987, the custom yacht builder Oceanco started building yachts in the 80 metre+ range.

 In 1999 the town celebrated its 700th anniversary.

 21st century

 Bert Blase served as mayor from 1999 to 2014, when he was appointed as mayor of Vlaardingen.
 Subsequently, the mayor of Hendrik-Ido-Ambacht, Jan Heijkoop, also acted as mayor Alblasserdam.
-On July 1, 2015 Jaap Paans became mayor of Alblasserdam.
+On March 30, 2023 Jan Willem Boersma was installed as mayor of Alblasserdam, succeeding Jaap Paans, who had been the mayor of Alblasserdam since July 1, 2015.